Skip to main content

 4. Keep advice under control

-Wedding cards can include a wish, but too much advice may feel heavy.
-Unless you are very close, celebrate the couple more than you instruct them.
+Wedding cards can include a wish, but too much advice can feel heavy.
+Unless you are very close, focus more on celebrating the couple than offering instructions.

 See the balance